EMI Shielded Windows

 EMI shielded windows for display devices or inspection panels providing optimum transparency and EMI shielding.

-Screening or shielding of optical windows is achieved by using either: very fine woven wire mesh trapped between or embedded in a clear optical substrate such as acrylic, polycarbonate or glass, or a transparent vapour deposited conductive coating such as Indium Tin Oxide applied to the surface of the clear optical substrate.
+Screening or electromagnetic shielding of optical windows is achieved by using either: very fine woven wire mesh trapped between or embedded in a clear optical substrate such as acrylic, polycarbonate or glass, or a transparent vapour deposited conductive coating such as Indium Tin Oxide applied to the surface of the clear optical substrate.

 Termination of the EMI Shield windows to the enclosures is achieved with a continuous low resistance conductive edge around the window, either a conductive buss bar and conductive gasket, or extended wire mesh.